unwisegeek/aresmush/plugins/pf2e/help/en/pf2e_admin.md

 `admin/set <character>/<keyword> = <value>`

-Keyword can be one of: feat skill spell ability feature focus
+Keyword can be one of: feat skill spellbook repertoire ability feature focus divine font

 The syntax of `<value>` depends on the keyword.